Superguy2876/Gauss-Iron/README.md

 # Gauss-Iron
-Atmospheric Iron dispersal through gaussian simulation.
+Atmospheric Iron dispersal through gaussian puff simulation.

 ArcGIS project and Thor data is not included in this repository.
 Neither is the resulting raster files.